Andrychów: Early history

-In the summer 1772 (see Partitions of Poland), Andrychów was seized by the Austrian troops.
+During the First Partition of Poland, in the summer 1772, Andrychów was seized by the Austrian troops.
 New authorities changed its name into Andrichau, and until November 1918, it remained in Austrian province of Galicia.
 For some time, both the village of Andrychów and the town of Andrychów existed.
 In 1778 the village had a population of 598, and the town 2,475.
 In 1791, first school was opened in the town.
 In the mid-1800s, the Industrial Revolution reached Andrychów, together with an influx of Jewish settlers, for whom a synagogue was built in 1885.
 On June 27, 1868, the town and the village were merged, and two years later, Andrychów received its first rail connection.
 On June 20, 1893, large parts of the town burned in a fire.

 In the Second Polish Republic Andrychów belonged to Kraków Voivodeship.
 In 1926 the town was electrified, and in 1934–1939, several public works projects were carried out, including a sewage system, improved road system, a swimming pool and a municipal stadium.
 First gas station was opened in 1929, and since 1926, the town had regular bus connections with Kraków and Bielsko-Biała.